-General DUNFORD.-all the Afghan army, the border police, and then over and above that 352,000 right now is the Afghan local police, which are approved for a level of 30,000.

-Senator BLUNT.
-And how big a problem does attrition continue to be?

 General DUNFORD.
+No, Senator, that is the aggregate of both the police and the army, less the ALP.
+So the 352,000 would be all the Afghan uniformed police, all the Afghan army, the border police, and then over and above that 352,000 right now is the ALP, which are approved for a level of 30,000.

+Senator Blunt.
+How big a problem does attrition continue to be?
+General Dunford.
 Attrition in the Afghan army is a significant challenge.
 We have nearly 30 percent attrition.
 In the police, it is much better.
 It is at or above the goal of 15 to 16 percent.
-The local police is very, very low.
-And so the army is the area where attrition is of greatest concern.
+The local police is very low and so the army is the area where attrition is of greatest concern.

 Senator Blunt.
-And is it highest as you get closer to fighting season?
+Is it highest as you get closer to fighting season?
+General Dunford.

-General DUNFORD.
 Senator, we have not seen a direct correlation between the fighting season and the attrition.
 We have seen a direct correlation between leadership and attrition.

 Senator BLUNT.
 What size force as you contemplate us leaving-I guess I want two questions here.
-One is what size force do we have to leave to get people and equipment out successfully?
-And then second, what size force should we hope that the Afghanis can maintain and sustain?
+First, what size force do we have to leave to get people and equipment out successfully?
+Then second, what size force should we hope that the Afghans can maintain and sustain?

 General DUNFORD.
-Senator, with regard to our equipment, there is really three aspects of closing down in Afghanistan.
-One is the retrograde of equipment that would come back here to the United States to reset our services.
-The other is base closure and material reduction.
+Senator, with regard to our equipment, there are really three aspects of closing down in Afghanistan.
+One is the retrograde of equipment that would come back here to the United States to reset our Services.
+The others are base closure and material reduction.

 The equipment that is needed to reset our forces, we will get that equipment out by the end of 2014.
-We still in all likelihood be closing out bases and reducing materials, that is, returning the ground to the way we found it, post-2014.
-And so we will need some element to be able to do that.
+We still in all likelihood will be closing out bases and reducing materials, that is, returning the ground to the way we found it, post-2014, and so we will need some element to be able to do that.
 Currently, the size of that element is 2,500 soldiers that help us with that.
 I expect we will need some similar organization post-2014.
-That is called a CENTCOM.
-It is a logistics unit that actually works in the United States Central Command.
+That is called from CENTCOM.
+It is a logistics unit that actually works in CENTCOM.

-And with regard to the Afghans, I think we now are looking at that 352,000 force being sustained through 2018 as being the best recommendation.
+With regard to the Afghans, I think we now are looking at that 352,000 force being sustained through 2018 as being the best recommendation.

-Senator BLUNT.
-And what level of help will the Afghanis need from outside to sustain a force that big?
+Senator Blunt.
+What level of help will the Afghans need from

+outside to sustain a force that big?

 General DUNFORD.
-In accordance with the Chicago Conference, Senator, they will through 2018, the vast majority of the money necessary to sustain that force is going to come from the United States and international partners.
+In accordance with the Chicago Conference, Senator, through 2018, the vast majority of the money necessary to sustain that force is going to come from the United States and international partners.

 Senator Blunt.
-The vast majority of that money will come from outside-
+The vast majority of that money will come from outside?

 General DUNFORD.
 Absolutely, of about \$5 billion to sustain that force, the Afghans will pay approximately \$500 million.
-So the preponderance of the resources necessary to sustain Afghan forces post-2014 would come from the international community in the United States.
+So the preponderance of the resources necessary to sustain Afghan forces post-2014 would come from the international community and the United States.